TynetEng/android-smart-phone/README.md

 # android-smart-phone
-It is an Android phone emulator, which you can make call, send message, load airtime.
+It is an Android phone emulator, you can make call, send message, load airtime with it.